FherStk/online-judge-patches/README.md

 10. At this point, the project folder should contain the following:
   - dmoj
     - online-judge-patches        (this project)
-    - online-judge-source         (the original one)
+    - online-judge-custom         (the custom code)
-    - online-judge-custom         (the patched custom one)
+    - online-judge-production     (the production code, is the custom code with the patches applied)
-    - online-judge-custom.backup  (the original custom one)
+    - online-judge-production.backup  (the original production code)

-11. Opening the `online-judge-custom` project with Visual Studio Code should prompt every customized file as commit pending changes.
+11. Opening the `online-judge-production` project with Visual Studio Code should prompt every customized file as commit pending changes.
 Review it and fix it if needed.

-12. Copy the patched version from the local host to the production host with: `rsync -azP ../online-judge-custom/ root@dmoj-prod:/etc/dmoj/site`
+12. Copy the patched version from the local host to the production host with: `rsync -azP ../online-judge-production/ root@dmoj-prod:/etc/dmoj/site`

 13. Connect to the production host and:
   - Go to the installation folder: `cd /etc/dmoj`